A snapshot overview of schools in Kuala Lumpur that are considered (although not necessarily chosen) by English-speaking expat parents.

 Lycée Francais de Kuala Lumpur

 First opened in 1962 but moved to its current campus in 2004.
-Part of the AEFE (Agency for French Education Abroad), a global network of almost 500 French schools.
+Under the auspices of the AEFE (Agency for French Education Abroad), a global network of almost 500 French schools and accredited by the French Ministry of Education.
 Students come from over 40 different countries and the majority are bilingual or trilingual by the time they graduate.

 Mont'Kiara International School

-PYP/School adapted curriculum/IB Diploma; ages 3-18; co-ed; day; independent; privately owned;
+PYP/ School adapted curriculum/ IB Diploma; ages 3-18; co-ed; day; independent; privately owned; 630 students

-An American school founded in 1994 and located in Segambut.
-The IB Diploma scores in 2018 were an average 33 points against a global average of 29.8.
+An American school founded in 1994 and located in Segambut with impressive facilities.
+The IB Diploma average scores recently were respectably above the global figure.
 Accredited by the Western Association of Schools and Colleges (WASC).
-Students with US passports are the largest group in the school.
+Students with US passports are the largest group in the school but the students are diverse, coming from over 50 different nationalities.